Nivetha1006/CODTECH-TASK-1/README.md

 ### key activites

 - **Questionnaire Design:**- Create a set of multiple-choice questions covering various general knowledge topics.
--**User Interaction:**- Implement input handling to capture user responses and provide immediate feedback on their answers.
+- **User Interaction:**- Implement input handling to capture user responses and provide immediate feedback on their answers.
--**Score Evaluation:**- Track the user's score and display personalized feedback based on their performance.
+- **Score Evaluation:**- Track the user's score and display personalized feedback based on their performance.

 ### technique used